pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/01_Product_Index_Configuration/07_Elastic_Search.md

 In addition to the `type` configuration, you also can provide custom mappings for a field.
 If provided, these mapping configurations are used for creating the mapping of the elastic search index.

+You can also skip the `type` and `mapping`, then ES will try to create dynamic mapping.

 ```yml

 pimcore_ecommerce_framework: